 If you like these jello fish bowls, then I think you’ll also like my Oreo Dirt Dessert recipe!

 Be sure to also check out all my kid-friendly recipes!
 As well as my most popular recipes:

-- 1 3oz package blue jello* See notes in post above to achieve lighter blue color
+- 3 oz blue jello See notes in post above to achieve lighter blue color

 - 2 cups water